 By getting rid of jealousy, you will exhibit some of the most attractive qualities in you.
 You will show your confidence in yourself and in your ability to attract the other person and maintain his exclusive romantic interest in you without doing it with force.
 You will affirm your value as a wise person.
 Don’t miss out on such an easy way to demonstrate those great qualities by rising above jealousy.

 This means that you should enjoy and appreciate your relationships as long as they last.
 At the same time you should accept and embrace the possibility that any such relationship might be over one day.
 And if it is, it will be tough to deal with, especially if you really, really like someone, but you will always get over it with time.
 It will not be the end of the world for you.
 Your duty is being the best you can be in a relationship that you want to have.
 The rest is not up to you.
 The rest depends on your partner and you have no control over it.
 And, whatever you have no control over, should not concern you or be a cause of your anxieties.

-As you are successfully fighting and overcoming jealousy, you will start experiencing tremendous freedom – the freedom to enjoy your love life without the taxing pain of jealousy and insecurity and the pleasure of giving your partner a better, wiser, stronger, and happier you!
+As you are successfully fighting and overcoming jealousy, you will start experiencing tremendous freedom.
+This is the kind of freedom where you enjoy your love life without the taxing pain of constant jealousy and insecurity and the pleasure of giving your partner a better, wiser, stronger, and happier you!
 Once your partner feels more free and less restricted by your jealousy, he will likely find you more attractive.
 No one really enjoys being on a tight leash.